 Roth says that if interest rates had stayed the same all year, buyers might have been less interested.
 But with an increase in rates, there will be some creative deals going, and buyers may look at properties they would have previously passed over.

-Despite this relatively good news, some suspect that an increase in interest rates will have a negative effect on the market in the long-term, by slowing the growth of home prices and hampering the ability of commercial investors to refinance the property.
+Despite this relatively good news, some suspect that an increase in interest rates will harm the market in the long-term, by slowing the growth of home prices and hampering the ability of commercial investors to refinance the property.

 Still, not everyone agrees that the Fed will put an end to the buying program.
-This isn’t the first time that there has been a rumor that the program will be ending, so there is still hope that it will continue for a while to keep buying going.
+It isn’t the first time that there has been a rumor that the program will be ending, so there is still hope that it will continue for a while to keep buying going.

 Roth explains that for the current program to end, another would have to take its place.

-And other experts say that the economy would have to see a huge boom before interest rates could increase so dramatically.
+And other experts say that the economy would have to see a massive boom before interest rates could increase so dramatically.

 A New MayorA New Mayor

 Mayor-elect de Blasio takes the reins at City Hall next month, and experts are already waiting to see which campaign real estate promises he will tackle first.

-Seth Pinsky, executive vice president at RXR Realty and the former president of the NYC Economic Development Corporation under Mayor Michael Bloomberg explains that a new administration is always met with some concern, but with new change also comes new possibility.
+Seth Pinsky, executive vice president at RXR Realty and the former president of the NYC Economic Development Corporation under Mayor Michael Bloomberg, explains that a new administration is always met with some concern, but with new change also comes new possibilities.